expel-io/terraform-aws-cloudtrail/examples/v1/README.md

 # V1

-This configuration sets up appropriate AWS resources necessary to connect Expel's Workbench with a new AWS CloudTrail instance
+This configuration sets up appropriate AWS resources that are necessary to integrate Expel's Workbench with a new AWS CloudTrail instance.

-V1 is the simplest onboarding experience, as it assumes a single AWS Account is being onboarded with no pre-existing CloudTrail entity
+V1 is the simplest onboarding experience, as it assumes a single AWS Account is being onboarded with a new CloudTrail entity.

 ## Usage